 Magicol No. 196 | March 2021

 Magicol No. 196, featuring excerpts from Steve Cohen’s eagerly awaited book on Max Malini, is yet another full and rich issue, bursting at the seams with stories on all sorts of curious characters from magic history.
-If you are interested in one, better order now!
-We only have a limited number of copies remaining.
-Once they are sold out, this issue will be out of print.
+This issue is now sold out.

 Magicol No. 196 is brimming with stories—the deeply human kind—that explore challenging struggles, gritty survival and triumphant successes.
 Ultimately, it’s an issue that celebrates the human spirit, focusing on joy and happiness.
 Each article was also drawn from recently, or soon-to-be-released books, making this issue a terrific sampler of incredible, real-life stories from magic history.

 Steve Cohen starts us off with his article on the King of Magicians, Magician of Kings—Max Malini.
 Steve’s book, which is scheduled for release later this summer, carefully follows the unique career of Malini, and dutifully updates and collates the wealth of information found throughout magic’s literature.
 Steve gives Magicol readers a colorful overview of Malini’s roots and influence, and includes some terrific Maliniesque lessons—and yes, there’s even an outrageous card trick in there, too!